 Louis CK did not rape anyone.
 He committed sexual misconduct.
 And then women (reluctantly) allegedly agreed to watch (from what I understand).
 Still.
 They allegedly could have walked away.
 Or maybe they couldn’t have.
 I wasn’t there.
 Neither were all of us.
 I’m not saying CK is not at fault.
 He made a mistake.
 Several times with several different women.
 But he owned it, which was something so few do.
 He owned it.
 He will be back.
 Just as others who fucked up in entertainment and history came back.
 Louis CK is brilliant.
 Few can argue that.
 He’s got some kinky fetishes.
 So does the priest at your local church (hard to believe, but it’s true).
 A lot of people have weird kinks and fetishes and as long as they’re not crossing the line and as long as there’s full consent with another party… there is no issue.
 But of course, when there is not full consent… yes, that’s a huge problem. and it’s wrong.
 And no one is immune to law.
 Wrong is wrong, plain and simple.

 We are destroying art, though.
 We are destroying it.
 We are erasing these films, books, comedy specials, tv shows, and PEOPLE from history.
 That isn’t right.
-Ghengis Khan was a fuckin’ monster, but historically, we still acknowledge that he existed.
-Many famous novelists were alcoholic, wife-beating, misogynist, sex-addict assholes.
+Ghengis Khan was a terrible monster, but historically, we still acknowledge that he existed.
+Many famous novelists were alcoholic, wife-beating, misogynist, sex-addict a-holes.
 Does that mean their books shouldn’t exist?
-Fuck no.
+No.

 I’m not trying to open up a gigantic can of worms.
 Humans are complex animals.
 If there’s anything I’ve learned from over three years of weekly therapy, it’s to take a look from inside as well as outside.
-And know that people fuck up.
+And know that people make mistakes.
 They can be pervy and creepy.
-And often are.
-And it’s not right.
+And often are (and even the most religious, uptight people have been known and proven to be insanely kinky and/or wacky).
 Guys are pigs.
 Boys are pigs.
-But that’s not to say that middle-aged/older women also drunkenly creep on entertainers: bands, comedians, even roadies for bands.
+But it is also a common fact that middle-aged/older women also drunkenly creep on entertainers: bands, comedians, even roadies for bands.
 I’ve seen it with my own eyes, for 20+ years.
 I’ve had women quickly/gently cop a feel on my crotch, after a musical performance (true, it was when no one was looking/noticing, but it happened).
 I’ve had women rub my thighs and arms with definite sexual intent, with a strong look of longing in their eyes, while saying “that was GREAT.
 You were GREAT.”
 I was a ball of sweat, and that was the last thing I was thinking about after my performance.
 I laughed, and I took the high road… and said “thank you for the kind words, I’m glad you enjoyed the show!
 I have to pack up now… thanks for coming!”

-But this shit happens EVERY NIGHT, EVERY DAY!
+But this stuff happens EVERY NIGHT, EVERY DAY!
 That doesn’t make it right!!!
 Put a stop to it if you’re at the concert, the bar, the club, the park.
 ANYTHING.
 Do not stand idly by.
-Step the fuck in and correct the nasty shit that goes on.
+Step in and correct the nasty behavior that goes on.

 And empathy.
 Empathy.